k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 #### CustomLogicSql Flow

 A new generic Custom Logic flow has been added to the TDM library in TDM 8.1 - **CustomLogicSql**.
-This flow gets an SQL query to run on the TDM DB.
+This flow gets an SQL query to run on a given DB interface.
+Edit the flow in order to use it in the TDM tasks:
+ - Populate the **interface** input parameter in the **Run Input SQL** Actor (currently it is defined as an empty linked field).
+ - It is recommended to update the external name of the **sql** input parameter in the **Run Input SQL** Actor to a meaningful name (currently it is populated with SQL).
+For example: SQL query on CRM DB.
+ - Add the CustomLogicSql flow to the **CustomLogicFlows** Actor.
+Populate the new record as follows:
+   -  LU_NAME: will be empty
+   -  FLOW_NAME: CustomLogicSql
+   -  DESCRIPTION: populated with a free text.
+   -  DIRECT_FLOW: true
+  - Redeploy the TDM LU to Fabric.

 The following parameters can be set by the user who creates the task:

 - **sql** - mandatory parameter defining the Select query to run on the TDM DB and to get the task's entity list.
 - **sqlParams** - optional parameter to set parameters for the Select query.
 You can set multiple parameters separated by a comma.

-The customLogicSql flow runs in a direct call mode.
+The customLogicSql flow runs in a **direct call** mode.

 **Examples of an input SELECT query**: